lonkamikaze/bsda2/bsda_obj.md

 | Method      | Description
 |-------------|--------------------------------------------------------------
 | `setvar`    | Sets a variable in the caller context
+| `delete`    | Deletes the given objects when returning to the caller
 | `getObject` | Returns a reference to the calling object
 | `getClass`  | Returns the name of the calling class